 Upscale condos and luxury townhomes are popular in the neighborhood, though single-family patio homes are also available in the Medical Center area.
 Some of these homes date back to the 1940s.

 A number of properties are located in gated communities and have deed restrictions in place.

 (Data sourced from the Houston Association of Realtors Multiple Listing Service and is deemed reliable but not guaranteed.)

-Though townhomes are Medical Center’s main housing attraction, single-family homes are also quite popular in the neighborhood.
-Offerings range from patio homes to two-story homes.
-Some homes date back to 1940s.
+Though townhomes are the main housing attraction within the Medical Center area, single-family homes are also a popular option.
+Offerings range from patio homes to newly constructed two-story homes.
+Some homes in the area date back to 1940s.